 Alternatively you can use Git exporter inside Weblate to automate this.

-What are options of pushing changes back upstream?
+6.1.6 What are the options for pushing changes back upstream?

 This heavily depends on your setup, Weblate is quite flexible in this area.
 Here are examples of workflows used with Weblate: